lamia-zamia/meta_leveling/readme.md

 # Meta Leveling

-Welcome to the release candidate of Meta Leveling, a Noita mod that introduces RPG-inspired progression and rewards.
+This is a Noita mod that introduces RPG-inspired progression and rewards.
 Level up, gain meta rewards, and customize your experience!

 ### Installation